g0tmk/dotfiles-linux/README.md

   - xps9550 repaste
 - check grub bootloader (colors not working)
 - fix symlink to bin on x220 and add other binaries
-- push changes on x220
+- add aliases to yeganesh with [this](https://github.com/8carlosf/dotfiles/blob/master/bin/dmenui)
 - check barrier on xps
 - edit start_syncthing
   - needs a better name, too bad `syncthing` is taken by the default install